top of page

 Key Takeaways for Document Handling

 The key takeaway from the article is the importance of awareness.
-If a document seems "not quite right," it is crucial to stop the paper trail, safeguard the original document from further handling, and consult an expert.
+If a document seems unusual, it is crucial to preserve the original, safeguard it from further handling and consult an expert.
 Early intervention is generally more cost-effective than reactive litigation.

 Conclusion